or1997/GettingAndCleaningData/README.md

 * change dash to underscore (some people like underscores and some don't; the underscores were kept here to improve readability of the very long variable names)
 * change initial t to time, intial f to freq and bodybody to body

-5. **Create an independent tidy data set with the average of each variable for each subject and each activity.**
+Step 5. **Create an independent tidy data set with the average of each variable for each subject and each activity.**

 * The tidy data set is written to a file: tidydataset.txt using write.table().
 * Each row of the tidy data set has the subject ID in the first column, the activity in the second column and then the average value (over all of the measurements for that subject and that activity) of each of the 79 measurements.